Denmark hero image

 Group Logistics

-- Meals: smørrebrød lunches, New Nordic cuisine, harbour seafood, bakery fika, and farm-to-table dinners; dietary needs easily accommodated.
+• Meals: smørrebrød lunches, New Nordic cuisine, harbor seafood, bakery fika, and farm-to-table dinners; dietary needs are easily accommodated.

-- Mobility: light to moderate—cobblestones, castle stairs, cycling optional; we plan accessible routes, coach drop-offs, and rest stops.
+• Mobility: light to moderate, with cobblestones and castle stairs; cycling is optional, and we plan accessible routes and rest stops.

 Extensions & Combos